python/cpython/Doc/library/datetime.rst

 (2)
    Computes the *datetime2* such that ``datetime2 + timedelta == datetime1``.
 As for
-   addition, the result has the same :attr:`~.datetime.tzinfo` attribute as the input datetime, and no time zone adjustments are done even if the input is aware.
+   addition, the result has the same :attr:`~.datetime.tzinfo` attribute as the input :class:`.datetime`, and no time zone adjustments are done even if the input is aware.

 (3)
    Subtraction of a :class:`.datetime` from a :class:`.datetime` is defined only if